 The Pitch Drop Experiment

-Pictures above: (1) Longtime custodian of the famous experiment, Professor John Mainstone.
+Pictures above: (1) Longtime custodian of the famous experiment, the late Professor John Mainstone.
 (2) Three webcams trained on the experiment 24/7.
 (3) The Pitch Drop Experiment.
 (4) Close up of the pitch drop.

-The first Professor of Physics at The University of Queensland, Professor Thomas Parnell, began an experiment in 1927 to illustrate that everyday materials can exhibit quite surprising properties.
+The first Professor of Physics at UQ, Professor Thomas Parnell, began an experiment in 1927 to illustrate that everyday materials can exhibit quite surprising properties.
 The experiment demonstrates the fluidity and high viscosity of pitch, a derivative of tar once used for waterproofing boats.
 At room temperature pitch feels solid - even brittle - and can easily be shattered with a blow from a hammer.
 It's quite amazing then, to see that pitch at room temperature is actually fluid!

 Timelapse video of the Pitch Drop (28th April 2012 - 10th April 2013)